7RU7H/CTFs/TryHackMe/Markdown/Relevant/Relevant-WTFisTHIS.md

 	- modules

-Remove all commentsa after replace just to have some chunk and so it does not look very stripped
+Remove all comments after replace just to have some chunk and so it does not look very stripped

 - Add comments:
 - AI generate conversation in comments